 The purpose of the Shareholder Participation Committees is to:

-- Identify issues of immediate and long-term importance to shareholders
+- Identify issues of immediate and long-term importance to shareholders and descendants; and

 Purpose of Shareholder Participation Committee Youth Representatives

 The purpose of the Shareholder Participation Committee Youth Representatives is to:

 - Engage youth who are CIRI shareholders or descendants